-Intervention 3.3.f: 100 Hectare Programme by Traditional Councils
+Intervention 3.3.e: 100 Hectare Programme by Traditional Councils

-This ambitious intervention seeks to improve the productivity of Ingonyama Trust Land by promoting the availability of land by designating at least 100 Hectares of land within each Traditional Council area for agricultural production.
+This intervention seeks to improve the productivity of Ingonyama Trust Land by promoting the availability of land by designating at least 100 Hectares of land within each Traditional Council area for agricultural production.

-Intervention 3.3.g: Integrated system for continuous assessment: poverty, malnutrition and hunger.
+Intervention 3.3.f: Integrated system for continuous assessment: poverty, malnutrition and hunger.